nr072/disfigure/README.md

 the developer went too far ahead without such a button first, and is now afraid to change anything visual.

+- There is no button to deselect all options at once.
+Due to the developer's lack of basic design sense.

+  However, presets can be unchecked to deselect corresponding options, although that is not a very desirable solution.

 #### YouTube-specific

 - Disfigure should be used after the page has finished loading.